manjit-baishya-embedded-systems-and-iot/The-C-Archieve/README.md

 Welcome to my C Programming Problem Solving Repository!
 This repository is a collection of my solutions to various problems implemented using the C programming language.

 As an enthusiast of high-level programming and computer science, I've been honing my skills in C programming.
 This repository serves as a showcase of my problem-solving abilities and understanding of C language concepts.

-## About C Programming Language

-C is a powerful high-level programming language known for its efficiency, portability, and versatility.
-It provides low-level access to system resources, making it ideal for system programming, embedded systems, and applications requiring high performance.

 ## Repository Structure